mirinez/mini-countdown/README.md

 The primary goal was to deeply understand:

-- `transform` and `transform-origin`
+- `transform` and `transform-origin`.
-- `@keyframes` animations
+- `@keyframes` animations.
-- Animation timing and easing
+- Animation timing and easing.
-- Class-based state changes (`.in`, `.out`, `.hide`, `.show`)
+- Class-based state changes (`.in`, `.out`, `.hide`, `.show`).
-- How the `animationend` event works in JavaScript
+- How the `animationend` event works in JavaScript.
-- How CSS and JavaScript communicate through class manipulation
+- How CSS and JavaScript communicate through class manipulation.

 The CSS file is heavily documented to explain:

-- What each section does
+- What each section does.
-- Why specific properties are used
+- Why specific properties are used.
-- How layout and animation logic connect
+- How layout and animation logic connect.

 ---

 ## ✧ What Happens in the Project

-1. A countdown runs from **3 → 2 → 1 → 0**
+1. A countdown runs from **3 → 2 → 1 → 0**.
-2. Each number rotates in and out using CSS animations
+2. Each number rotates in and out using CSS animations.
-3. JavaScript listens for animation completion events
+3. JavaScript listens for animation completion events.
-4. When the countdown finishes, a final **“GO”** message appears
+4. When the countdown finishes, a final **“GO”** message appears.
-5. A replay button resets the animation
+5. A replay button resets the animation.

 ---

 ## ✧ Technologies Used

-- HTML5
+- HTML5.
-- CSS3 (animations, transforms, keyframes)
+- CSS3 (animations, transforms, keyframes).
-- Vanilla JavaScript (DOM manipulation and event listeners)
+- Vanilla JavaScript (DOM manipulation and event listeners).

 ---